-- A. Owners may plant small trees in their patios, when approved by the Tree Committee as to species and location.
+A. Owners may plant small trees in their patios, when approved by the Tree Committee as to species and location.
 Requests for approval should be addressed to the Village Green Manager, who will forward the request to the Tree Committee.
 Acceptable trees are those that will not ultimately overgrow more than 30% of the available air space or disrupt paving, buildings, or underground utility services.
 To control ultimate tree and root growth, it is strongly recommended that trees be planted in tubs or pots rather than in the ground.
 The ultimate height of a tree should be less than or equal to twenty (20) feet (natural or moderately trimmed) and the ultimate spread should be less than or equal to fifteen (15) feet (natural or moderately trimmed).
-Care of patio trees, including pruning, is the homeowner's responsibility. - B. If a Resident plants any prohibited tree or other plant, it will be removed at the Owner's expense, after notice and a hearing as provided in Article 19 below.
+Care of patio trees, including pruning, is the homeowner's responsibility.

+- B. If a Resident plants any prohibited tree or other plant, it will be removed at the Owner's expense, after notice and a hearing as provided in Article 19 below.
 The following is a list of prohibited trees and other plants: - 1.
 Ficus and Coniferous "Christmas Trees" the roots of these trees damage sewer lines. - 2.
-Ivy and ficus repens vine (creeping fig) these are invasive vines that damage the surface of buildings and patio walls.

-- 3. Equisetum (commonly known as horsetail) these plants have an invasive root system that damages Common Area vegetation. - C. Should a Resident notice that a tree in a patio is growing in such a fashion as to damage the Common Area, such Resident should forward a Maintenance Request and Work Order form to the Manager.
+Ivy and ficus repens vine (creeping fig) these are invasive vines that damage the surface of buildings and patio walls. - 3.
+Equisetum (commonly known as horsetail) these plants have an invasive root system that damages Common Area vegetation. - 4.
+Bamboo- many bamboo varieties are spreading and/or invasive.
+They can quickly outgrow their barriers, spill into other patios or common areas, aggressively compete with other plants, and can be costly and difficult to remove.
+Owners can request an exception by applying at the office for written approval from the Village Green's consulting horticulturist. - C. Should a Resident notice that a tree in a patio is growing in such a fashion as to damage the Common Area, such Resident should forward a Maintenance Request and Work Order form to the Manager.
 If the Manager determines that pruning or removal is needed to maintain the integrity of the building and the Common Areas, the Association will perform the work.
 If the pruning is for no other purpose, then the cost is the Owner's responsibility.
 The Owner may employ a bonded tree trimmer at the Owner's expense. - Section 8.4 WATERING.
-The water used for the Common Area landscaping is from the onsite artesian well, which is a free source.
+The water used for the Common Area landscaping is from the on-site artesian well, which is a free source.
 The source of water for patio watering is the City of Los Angeles Department of Water and Power, paid for by the Association through the Owners' monthly regular dues.
-Residents are encouraged to be frugal with their water use on patios and balconies, sweep rather than hose down, water plants only as needed, and choose drought-tolerant plants when replanting.

-Section 8.5 DISPOSAL OF DEBRIS.
+Residents are encouraged to be frugal with their water use on patios and balconies, sweep rather than hose down, water plants only as needed, and choose drought- tolerant plants when replanting. - Section 8.5 DISPOSAL OF DEBRIS.
 Sweeping debris from a patio, porch or balcony into the Common Area is not permitted.
 Patio debris is to be bagged and placed in the trash bins in the trash area.